 - Presentation (10%)

-While a maximum of one prize shall be given annually, the adjudication panel may at their discretion identify one or more papers for honorary mention.
+While a single prize is award annually, adjudicators may identify additional papers for honorary mention.